-WASHINGTON, D.C. — In a blow to Amgen Inc. and two subsidiaries, the Federal Circuit U.S. Court of Appeals on Feb.
-11 upheld findings by a federal judge in Delaware that three claims of two patents that describe antibodies that purportedly lower low-density lipoprotein (LDL) cholesterol are invalid for their lack of enablement.
+WASHINGTON, D.C. — In a July 14 holding, the Federal Circuit U.S. Court of Appeals found no error in a determination by a Texas federal judge that two patents allegedly infringed by Intel Corp. are invalid for lack of written description.